VirtusLab/scala-cli/website/docs/guides/scripts.md

   def main(args: Array[String]): Unit = ()
 }
 ```

-(reformatted for clarity)
-The name `hello` comes straight from the file name `hello.sc`.
+The name `hello` comes from the file name, `hello.sc`.

-When a script is in a sub-directory of a directory passed to `scala-cli` , a package is inferred too:
+When a script is in a sub-directory, a package name is also inferred:

 ```scala title=my-app/constants/messages.sc
 def hello = "Hello from Scala scripts"